icon

 • And physical health problems.

-Humans spend 90% of their time indoors, leading to light deprivation.
-Effects: irregular sleep, low energy, depression & other mental illness, and physical health problems
+Humans spend 90% of their time indoors, leading to light deprivation. further details are provided below.

 And in colder & darker months, these problems become even more prevalent as getting outside becomes harder.